luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 - Removed database migration support and deamon runner.
 - Refactored node config parsing.
 - Optimized container gossiping sampling.
-- Added the ability to statically build the LuxGo and EVM binaries.
+- Added the ability to statically build the Luxd and EVM binaries.
 - Simplified the `Block` interface to only expose the parent block's ID rather than fetching the full parent block.
 - Added additional metrics for pending jobs in the consensus engines.
 - Refactored P-chain statuses to handle blockchain validation statuses separately from transaction confirmation statuses.